yh-sh/EnergyManagement/readme.md

 # Source

-This is download from gitlab [repo](https://gitlab.com/olivancu/blockchain-dr-microgrid)
+This repo is downloaded from gitlab [repo](https://gitlab.com/olivancu/blockchain-dr-microgrid)

-and associated with paper **Cooperative energy management of a community of smart-buildings: A T Blockchain approach**
+and associated with the paper **Cooperative energy management of a community of smart-buildings: A T Blockchain approach**

 # ELAB blockchain-based decentralized energy management in a smart-buildings community simulation project